RealEnder/dwpa/INSTALL.md

 [mysqld]
 event_scheduler=ON
 ```
-Restart MySQL daemon to enable new configuration.
+Restart MySQL daemon to enable the new configuration.

 - Create new MySQL database, eg. `wpa` and user with access to it
 ```